-To download data from iCloud you will need your Apple ID and password.
-If you have two-factor authentication (2FA) enabled on your iCloud account (we recommend it!), iPhone Backup Extractor will prompt you for the confirmation code when you access your account.
+To download and view data from your iCloud account, you'll need your Apple ID and password.
+If you have two-factor authentication (2FA) enabled on your iCloud account, iPhone Backup Extractor will prompt you for the confirmation code when you access your account.

 Reincubate iPhone Backup Extractor will download your Apple account's iCloud backup snapshots and merge them into a complete iCloud backup, stored in iTunes' backup format.
 An iCloud backup almost always contains the last 3 stored backups or snapshots (incremental backups for faster downloading and uploading).
 This lets you access your iCloud backups offline from your PC.
 The iCloud backups are placed in the iTunes backup default folder.

 Yes, it is.
 We don't store or retain data as part of the process.

 After accessing a 2FA-protected iCloud account for the first time, you won’t always receive 2FA prompts when you access the account subsequently.
 This is because logging in to iCloud account involves establishing a trust relationship with Apple’s servers, and iPhone Backup Extractor saves that trust information to your PC or Mac for subsequent logins.
 This is similar to the way your phone is able to access the iCloud without you having to manually enter a 2FA challenge code every time.